Sreejith4554/n8n-project-delivery-automation/README.md

 **Portfolio disclosure:** every project, task, risk, milestone, budget, dependency and stakeholder is synthetic.
 This project has not been deployed for a real employer or client.
 No business savings or delivery improvements are claimed.

-**Validation boundary:** business logic and the local HTTP service were executed in the build environment.
-Workflow JSON was statically checked against selected official n8n node definitions. **REQUIRES LOCAL N8N VALIDATION:** importing and executing the workflows, Docker runtime, schedules and provider integrations.
+**Validation status:** business logic and the local HTTP service were tested successfully, with 54 automated Python tests passing.
+All six workflow JSON exports passed static validation and were imported and manually executed successfully in a local n8n + Docker environment.
+GitHub Actions CI also passes on the published repository.
+Live SMTP/Slack delivery and the optional Ollama integration remain disabled by default and require separate credentials and acceptance testing.
 See [test evidence](docs/test-results.md) and [final audit](docs/final-audit.md).

 ## Business problem and solution